Deploy Inference Workloads with NVIDIA NIM

 Modify who can access the tool:

-By default, All authenticated users and applications is selected giving access to everyone within the organization’s account.
+By default, All authenticated users and service accounts is selected giving access to everyone within the organization’s account.

 For Specific group(s), enter group names as they appear in your identity provider.
 You must be a member of one of the groups listed to have access to the tool.

-For Specific user(s) and application(s), enter a valid user email or name.
+For Specific user(s) and service account(s), enter a valid user email or name.
 If you remove yourself, you will lose access to the tool.

 Set the command and arguments for the container running the workload.
 If no command is added, the container will use the image’s default command (entry-point).